emmapa/proximity_kit/PK_MUV/Code/README.md

 byte key[] = {};    //MUV password

 To get the MUV credentials and MUV password, please [contact](https://github.com/emmapa/proximity_kit/tree/master/PK_MUV#Contacts).

+#### Debug
+You can use DEBUG variable to print on Serial Monitor debugging messages.

 ## To Be Fixed
 - resetSettings: doesn't delete WiFi credentials.?.